oscpalML/TaleOfShadowsNotes/Events/Campaign/Shady dealings in Blighthollow.md

 The party asks about the other factions on the island and learn about [[The Dark Dagger Veils]].
 They are a more traditional hitman-group, one which despises the recklessness and unprofessional [[The Vipers]].
 The party also learns about [[The Hooded Lanterns]], the faction to which [[Borial]] belonged, a faction which tries to be good and provide people with a second chance.
 #### The Search for Scorn
 The party sets out to find [[Scorn]].
 They encounter a mysterious soothsayer with four arms and ashy grey lifeless skin.
-The mans malformations reminds of those caused by [[Udún]]'s influence. [[Nazromir]] trades [[Rayleigh (Jirarn)]]'s finger for information about Scorn.
+The mans malformations reminds of those caused by [[Udún]]'s influence. [[Nazromir]] trades [[Rayleigh]]'s finger for information about Scorn.
 The soothsayer speaks about Scorn being bound and soon to arrive to the harbor.

 In the harbor, the giant church-owned man-o-war [[Anastara]] arrives to port. [[Aurelia]], [[Lucian]]'s twin sister, is at the helm.
 Inside is [[Scorn]], bound by radiant manacles.
 Scorn whispers to a shadow apparated by [[Lucian]] to meet him at [[Blighthollow#The Necrodancer|The Necrodancer]]. [[Scorn]] is lead out in chains and ordered to lead towards "them". [[Aurelia]] converses with local pirate kings and alleges that the ship is only there for a day.